momostarsky/imebra_git/docs/sop.rst

 =============================

-The Standard Operating Procedures (SOP) described in this chapter are meant to be followed by the developers of the Imebra library during the development process.
+The Standard Operating Procedures (SOP) described in this chapter are meant to be followed by the developers of the Dicomhero library during the development process.

-Each SOP addresses a different task that occurs during the development of Imebra.
+Each SOP addresses a different task that occurs during the development of Dicomhero.

 Each time a specific SOP is used to perform a specific task, then a reference to the used SOP should appear in the library changes log or in the issues tracker.